-Port Townsend is neatly divided into two halves: Multi-story brick warehouses and commercial buildings line Water Street and the wharves along the bay, while lovely old Victorian houses cover the bluffs above.
+Port Townsend is neatly divided into two halves: Multistory brick warehouses and commercial buildings that line Water Street and the wharves along the bay, and lovely old Victorian houses cover the bluffs above.
 It’s basically a great place to wander, but there are a couple of sights worth seeing, particularly the landmark City Hall (250 Madison St.) along the west end of Water Street.
 Half of this eclectic Gothic pile now houses a local historical museum with two floors of odds and ends tracing Port Townsend history, including the old city jail where Jack London spent a night on his way to the Klondike goldfields in 1897.

 Not surprisingly, considering the extensive tourist trade, Port Townsend has a number of good restaurants and bars.
 You’ll find many of the best places at the east end of town near the corner of Water and Quincy Streets.
 For breakfast, try the waterfront Point Hudson Café (130 Hudson St., 360/379-0592), at the far west end of downtown “PT.”
-For lunch or dinner, one of the best seafood places is the Silverwater Café (237 Taylor St., 360/385-6448), still going strong after 28 years near the Quincy Street dock.
-The old waterfront neighborhood also holds a pair of hotels in restored 1880s buildings: The Waterstreet Hotel (635 Water St., 360/385-5467 or 800/735-9810, $50 and up) and the quieter The Palace Hotel (1004 Water St., 360/385- 0773 or 800/962-0741, $89 and up), where the room names play up the building’s past use as a brothel.
+For lunch or dinner, one of the best seafood places is the Silverwater Café (237 Taylor St., 360/385-6448), still going strong after more than 30 years near the Quincy Street dock.
+The old waterfront neighborhood also holds a pair of hotels in restored 1880s buildings: The Waterstreet Hotel (635 Water St., 360/385-5467 or 800/735-9810, $65 and up) and the quieter The Palace Hotel (1004 Water St., 360/385- 0773 or 800/962-0741, $69 and up), where the room names play up the building’s past use as a brothel.

-The most comfortable accommodations in Port Townsend are the many 1880s-era B&Bs dotting the bluffs above the port area, including the ever-popular The Old Consulate Inn (313 Walker St., 360/385-6753 or 800/300-6753, $125 and up), where some of the plush rooms come with views of the ocean or the Olympic Mountains.
+The most comfortable accommodations in Port Townsend are the many 1880s-era B&Bs dotting the bluffs above the port area, including the ever-popular the Old Consulate Inn (313 Walker St., 360/385-6753 or 800/300-6753, $155 and up), where some of the plush rooms come with views of the ocean or the Olympic Mountains.
 All come with a hearty multicourse breakfast.